korthout/backport-action/README.md

 # Backport action

-> This project is still in a very early development stage
+> This project is still in an early development stage

-This is a GitHub action to backport a pull request (PR) after merging it onto branches that are specified using labels.
+This is a GitHub action to backport merged pull requests (PR) onto branches.
+For example, to patch an older version with changes that you're merging into your main branch, without the manual labor of cherry-picking the individual commits.

+A backport consists of creating a new branch, cherry-picking the changes of the original PR and creating a new PR to merge them.

+This backport action is able to deal with so called `octopus` merges (i.e. merges of multiple branches with a single commit).
+Therefore, this action is compatible with [Bors](https://bors.tech/) and similar tools.

+## Usage

+Simply mark a PR with backport labels: `backport <branchname>`.

 For example, a PR with labels